Administration

 Exams

-Typically, students in the Ancient Archaeology program spend the first two and a half years in coursework.
+Typically, students in the Ancient Art and Archaeology program spend the first two and a half years in coursework.
 General exams are usually taken in the latter half of the third year.
-The general examination tests the candidate by means of an eight-hour written exam in Ancient Archaeology, and a four-hour written exam devoted to the general area of the dissertation; these are followed by a two-hour oral examination covering materials related to both written exams.
+The general examination tests the candidate by means of an eight-hour written exam in Ancient Art and Archaeology, and a four-hour written exam devoted to the general area of the dissertation; these are followed by a two-hour oral examination covering materials related to both written exams.

 East Asian Art & Archaeology Program

-The Department of Art and Archaeology and the Department of East Asian Studies cooperate in offering a program at the graduate level leading to the Ph.D. in East Asian art and archaeology.
+The Department of Art & Archaeology and the Department of East Asian Studies cooperate in offering a program at the graduate level leading to the Ph.D. in East Asian art and archaeology.
 The program combines East Asian studies with the history of art and museum training.
 Students take a total of 15 courses, including both Japanese and Chinese art and archaeology seminars as well as courses in cognate fields of East Asian studies.
 Students are encouraged to take at least two non-Asian courses (as part of the required 15) in the Department of Art and Archaeology.
-Individual programs will be determined in consultation with the candidate's adviser.
-Requirements for students in East Asian specializations outside the regular Chinese and Japanese tracks are set in consultation with program faculty.

 A candidate for the Ph.D. in Chinese art and archaeology is required to show proficiency in ancient and modern Chinese and a reading knowledge of Japanese.
 A candidate for the Ph.D. in Japanese art and archaeology is required to demonstrate proficiency in ancient Japanese and/or kanbun, as appropriate to the candidate’s specialization, and modern Japanese, and a reading knowledge of Chinese or a European language.
 Elementary language courses may, at the discretion of the adviser, count toward the 15 required courses.

-Coursework & Precepting
+Coursework & TA-ships

 IN THIS SECTION